Seneca-ICTOER/OPS345/docs/Labs/lab7.md

 click **Submit** when ready.

 While you wait for the creation to complete, check your e-mail to confirm your notification subscription.

+If your application fails to build, double check your **wp-config.php** configuration file for syntax errors.
+Additionally, make sure when you rezipped the file you only select the **wordpress** folder, not the main folder.

 ## Investigation 4: Accessing Wordpress